lujji/stm8-bare-min/README.md

 # stm8-bare-min

 Tiny peripheral library for STM8.
-This library was developed as a supplement to [this blog post](https://lujji.github.io/blog/bare-metal-programming-stm8/) while I was experimenting with STM8.
+This library was developed as a supplement to a series of [blog posts](https://lujji.github.io/blog/bare-metal-programming-stm8/) while I was experimenting with STM8.
 Tested with SDCC compiler only.

 ## Code Structure
-* `stm8` contains `stm8s.h` header with register definitions and very basic drivers for some peripherals
+* `stm8` contains `stm8s.h` header with register definitions and very basic peripheral drivers
 * `examples` contains directories with example code

 ## Building